Category: PortSwigger - Reflected Cross-Site Scripting (RXSS)

 - The code snippet demonstrates how user input is being used to construct an HTML

-).- Let’s break down the code step by step:
+imgelement with a source attribute (src).- Let’s break down the code step by step:

 - Let’s break down the code step by step: